Women denounce loss of water, impacts from toxic agrochemical spraying and monoculture timber plantations, and future use of GE trees

 RELATED: MST – Landless Movement of Rural Workers of Brazil

-Category: Climate Justice, Featured, Indigenous People, No GE Trees News, Social Media News Tags: #KeepItInTheGround, eucalyptus, GE trees, International Women’s Day, Landless Workers, monoculture, MST
+Category: Brazil, Climate Justice, Featured, Indigenous Peoples, No GE Trees News, Social Media News, Tree Plantations Tags: #KeepItInTheGround, Brazil, eucalyptus, eucalytpus, GE trees, International Women’s Day, Landless Workers, monoculture, MST, tree plantation, tree plantations